Topics included in this article:

 Pros

-- Don't have to run any new PoE lines which minimizes installation costs
+- You don't have to run new PoE lines, which minimizes installation costs.

-- Overall savings in time and minimal impact to operations
+- Overall savings in time and minimal impact on operations.

 Cons

-Rhombus suggests that when possible, it's best to have cameras connected with Cat5/6 to ensure the best connection for camera performance and usage.
+Rhombus recommends that cameras be connected with Cat 5/6 when possible to ensure the best connection for camera performance and usage.

-If you have existing cameras that are wired with coaxial cables, it is possible to use those cables.
-You'll need to put Ethernet to coax adapters at each end of the coaxial cables that supports PoE.
-A few products we have seen customers use are this one, this one or this one.
+If you have existing cameras wired with coaxial cables, you can use those cables.
+You'll need to put Ethernet-to-coax adapters that support PoE at each end of the coaxial cables.

-If you have any other questions regarding this setup, please reach out to support.
+If you have any other questions regarding this setup, please contact Rhombus Support.

 Have more questions?
 Contact Rhombus Support at +1 (877) 746-6797 option 2 or support@rhombus.com.